Thank you for celebrating Oma's Ride

-The Alzheimer Society of Simcoe County is pleased to have the return of Oma's Ride on Sunday, Sept.
+The Alzheimer Society of Simcoe County raised more than $42,000 at Oma's Ride on Sunday, Sept.
 28 at Quayle's Brewery.

 Oma's Ride started in 2024, as a fundraiser for the Alzheimer Society of Simcoe County (ASSC).
 Revenue generated through our events supports the Society in creating more access to programs and services for people living with Alzheimer’s disease and other dementias, and their care partners.